MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pcixdevice_error_section.md

 The number of the bus segment that contains the device.

 #### Reserved1

 Reserved for system use.

 #### Reserved2

 Reserved for system use.

+This member contains valid data only if the <b>ValidBits.IdInfo</b> bit is set.

 ### -field MemoryNumber